 If it's too good to be true, it probably is.
 And that goes with facilities that allow people to get close to wild animals for photo ops.

 For example, if you've paid to be in an enclosed area with lion or tiger cubs and you're being encouraged to pet and cuddle them, or even just pose with them, you may want to think twice about the ethics of this location.
 There are a good number of facilities that use these cubs to make a profit through tourism while the cubs are young, and as soon as they're too big, they are sold into canned hunting or killed and sold for parts.
 Often during their lives they're treated cruelly by those raising them, and those paying to pose with them.
-The famous Tiger Temple is getting heat for their poor treatment of the tigers, and the documentary "Blood Lions" is bringing attention to cub petting and its ties to canned lion hunting.
+The famous Tiger Temple is getting heat for its poor treatment of the tigers, and the documentary "Blood Lions" is bringing attention to cub petting and its ties to canned lion hunting.

 "Most SWTD programs outside the U.S. capture their dolphins from the wild.
 Not only is this practice extremely traumatic for wild dolphins, often resulting in a life-threatening condition known as capture stress or capture myopathy, it can also have a negative impact on the pods from which the dolphins are taken," writes Healthy Pets.